 “Yeah.
 Well, excuse me.”
 I escaped to the bathroom and stayed there until the break ended.
 I thought about Guess Jeans Girl and the other kids I’d seen, sizing them up in my mind.
 Were any of them good writers?
 Were they better than me?

 Back in our seats, we filled in story outlines with our chosen genres, characters’ names, and our stories’ main conflict.
 From my place at the back, I could tell that Guess Jeans Girl didn’t know what to write.
-There she sat between two girls just like her, one in a fashionable mint green sweater, the other in powder blue.
+She sat there between two girls just like her, one in a fashionable mint green sweater, the other in powder blue.
 The three of them elbowed each other and whispered, scribbling, then erasing.
 Dumb-dumbs.
-When I’d finished my worksheet, I began drawing in the margins, adding curlicues to the typeface, and extending the answer lines into flowering vines.
+When I finished my worksheet, I began drawing in the margins, adding curlicues to the typeface, and extending the answer lines into flowering vines.
 At 6:30, it was finally time to write, following our outlines to draft our stories, and getting as far as we could before the session ended in half an hour.
 Half an hour?
 It wasn’t enough.
 Not nearly enough.
 The night was practically over just as we got to the good part.

 At 7pm, the others filed out through the swinging glass doors giving me quizzical looks which I ignored as I continued to write, my usually impeccable handwriting now almost illegible as I rushed to keep going.
-The boys were the first ones out, followed by the Trendy Sweater Brigade, and the rest.
+The boys were the first ones out, followed by the Trendy Sweater Brigade and the rest.
 When everyone was gone and it was time to turn out the lights, the lady in the sweater vest approached me.
 I kept my head down.
 “Five more minutes,” I said.

 “I’m afraid not.
 You’ll have more time in the morning.”
-I had an impulse to growl at her and argue, but her kind face softened me.
+I had an impulse to growl at her and argue, but her face was too kind.
 Behind her, Mom smiled and waved through the glass doors.
 I suddenly had so much to tell her.
 The lady in the sweater vest looked relieved when I put my pencil down and grabbed my coat.
-“See you tomorrow,” she said.

 “See you tomorrow.”